Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TRandom"

-Re-exports all named exports from the "effect/TRandom" module as "TRandom".
+Re-exports all named exports from the "effect/TRandom" module as `TRandom`.

 **Signature**